-Melatonin & Breast Cancer,
+Transcript: Melatonin & Breast Cancer

 Our skies used to look like this.
-Now they look like this.
+Now, they look like this.
 The photo on the left was taken during a blackout.
-These days, this is the only milky way our children will likely ever see.
+These days, this is the only Milky Way our children will likely ever see.

-But so what?
-Does it have an effect on our health?—the light, not the candy bar.
+But, so what?
+Does it have an effect on our health?
+(The light, not the candy bar.)
 Let’s find out.
 You may have heard that light at night increases breast cancer risk.
 Is this fact or fiction?
 Well, two reviews were published last year assessing the existing evidence.
-Electric light causes cancer?
-Surely you’re joking.
+“Electric light causes cancer?
+Surely you’re joking.”

 Well, let’s look at the evidence.
 Smack dab in the middle of our brain is the pineal gland, the so-called “third eye.”
 And it’s got only one function: produce melatonin in the dark.
-It’s hooked up to our eyes and at dawn, the gland shuts down.
-Then at night it turns back on.
-That’s how our internal organs know what time of day it is: they sense the level of melatonin in our blood stream.
+It’s hooked up to our eyes, and at dawn, the gland shuts down.
+Then at night, it turns back on.
+That’s how our internal organs know what time of day it is: they sense the level of melatonin in our bloodstream.

-Let’s test the theory: If that’s true, should blind women have more breast cancer or less breast cancer?
+Let’s test the theory.
+If that’s true, should blind women have more breast cancer, or less breast cancer?
 Less, right?
 Because their pineal gland never gets turned off by the sun.
 And guess what?
 Blindness is indeed protective against breast cancer.
 Cuts your risk in half.

-Anyways, fact, but what does this have to do with nutrition?
+Anyway, fact—but what does this have to do with nutrition?
 Last year, for the first time ever, melatonin levels and food choices were studied.
-The Harvard Nurse’s Study, found two foods significantly associated with melatonin suppression—like a bright light at night, which is bad.
+The Harvard Nurses’ Study found two foods significantly associated with melatonin suppression—like a bright light at night, which is bad.
 They looked at fruits, vegetables, nuts, bread, meat, and dairy.
 In which group were the offenders found?

 Both meat and dairy intake were associated with lower melatonin levels, which may help explain why they found that meat and dairy intake in adolescence was associated with breast cancer risk later in life.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.